droglenc/NCMTH107/modules/CE/NormalDist_CE2.md

 ## SAT Scores
 <img src="zimgs/sat-scores.jpg" alt="SAT Scores" class="img-right">

 SAT scores are approximately normal with a mean of 550 and standard deviation of 65.
 School A accepts students with a score of 500 or better.
 School B accepts students with a score of 650 or better.
-Use this information to answer the questions below.
+Use this information to answer the questions below (*show the R code that you used*).

 1. What type of variable is SAT score?
 1. What proportion of students cannot get accepted by School A?